Partin History, Family Crest & Coats of Arms

 - William D. Partin, American politician, Candidate for New York State Assembly from Kings County 20th District, 1932

-- Ranse M. Partin, American Democrat politician, Delegate to Democratic National Convention from Georgia, 1996
+- Ranse M. Partin, American Democratic Party politician, Delegate to Democratic National Convention from Georgia, 1996

 - J. C. Partin, American Republican politician, Presidential Elector for Tennessee, 1956